 In this second-to-last episode of Bill Moyers Journal, Bill talks with veteran regulator William K. Black about the fight to reform our financial system and former FCC commissioner Michael Copps to discuss the future of ‘Net neutrality’, the fight for more democratic media and the future of journalism in the digital age.
 Bill also delivers an essay on the future of the American dream.
-You can access the full video of this show at the Bill Moyers Journal archive website.

 BILL MOYERS: Welcome to the JOURNAL.
 We’ll get to two big battles in Washington in just a moment — financial reform and the future of the internet.
 But first, I want to thank those of you who wrote after you heard me say last week that the JOURNAL will come to an end with next Friday’s broadcast.
 It’s true, and all of us here were touched by your messages of regret.